Trigonometry/Precalculus Course Syllabus

 Classwork

-An example of not being prepared is not having the previous homework, notes, pencil or textbook out at the start of the lecture, or failing to bring your book, paper, pencil and calculator to class.
+Your classwork score may be lowered by not having the previous homework, notes, pencil or textbook out at the start of class, or failing to bring your book, paper, pencil and calculator to class.
+Please turn off your phone and/or wireless device(s) and put them in your book bag outside the classroom.

-If you were absent, you must bring your yellow re-admit slip to the next class, since an unexcused abscence counts fot 0% for that day.
+If you were absent, you must bring your yellow re-admit slip to the next class, (since an unexcused abscence counts as 0% for all assignments due on that day).

 Extra Credit